 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to conduct independent, relevant research.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 98% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+Analysis: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, in AC 2020-2021, courses were refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+Furthermore, undergraduate faculty participated in professional training that directs them in how to integrate increased independent research in their course and assignment design.

-As a result, in AC 2021-2022, the target was not met, with 52 out of 91 (57%) student projects being judged competent-to-strong or higher in their ability to conduct independent, relevant research.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and almost double the number of students was assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2020-21, the target was met, with 51 out of 51 (100%) student projects being judged competent or higher in their ability to conduct independent, relevant research.
+This represents a 3.33% increase from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and further improve instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development session to identify the key elements of conducting independent, relevant research that our students struggle with, and how to target those elements in instruction and assessment.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.